bigfishhhhhzoey/GenerativeAI/SFBU Customer Support System - Text + Speech/README.md

    ![New Conversation](images/clear_convo.png)

 4. **Follow-Up Questions**:
-   - Ask a question first (e.g., "What are the scholarship options.")
+   - Ask a question first (e.g., "What are the scholarship options?")

    ![Follow-up Question](images/qa1.png)